 New England's early colonists paid a great deal of attention to death and funerals.
-Colonial funerals were widely attended, and it would be thought strange for someone in a town not to show his respects for an upstanding citizen by attending a funeral.
+Many people attended colonial funerals, and would think it strange for a town's resident not to pay respect to an upstanding citizen by attending a funeral.

 Here are seven strange practices of colonial funerals that faded away: